 The F85 comes with a 4.0 CHP motor too, with the speed variation being 0.5 to 12 mph.
 However, the operation is quieter than BXT 216, which matter for people like me who might find a bit annoying when working out.

-Its rollers and flywheel are some of the largest you would have ever seen, and that not only translates to a higher durability, but also a smoother workout.
+Its rollers and flywheel are some of the largest you've ever seen, and that not only translates to a higher durability, but also a smoother exercise.

 The deck is pretty spacious just like the BXT 216, measuring exactly the same at 22” x 60”.